BLOOMFIELD BOARD OF EDUCATION

-Elementary Principals, High School Assistant Principals and Middle School Assistant Principals shall work a ten (10) month contract and shall be granted all school vacation periods.
+Directors, High School Principal, Middles School Principal, and Assistant Principal (1), and Elementary Principal (1) shall work a twelve month calendar and be granted twenty (20) vacation days with a maximum carry-over of one year.
+Elementary Principals, and Assistant Principals shall work a ten (10) month contract and shall be granted all school vacation periods.
 Contractual responsibilities shall be assumed September 1st, and shall end four days after the last work day for all teaching personnel, not to exceed June 30th except where noted in Article 8B4.

 Each Principal and Assistant Principal shall provide a telephone number at which they can be reached whenever school is in recess.

 All ten-month Principals and Assistant Principals shall assume their contractual responsibilities any five (5) workdays prior to the first workday for all non-administrative ten-month employees.
 Such days shall be scheduled with the approval of the Superintendent.

 All ten-month Principals and Assistant Principals may be assigned oversight responsibilities for curriculum and textbook revision including, but not limited to, serving as chairperson of committees established to address these oversight responsibilities.
 Instructional leadership will focus on the core content areas as designated by the Superintendent of Schools.
 These oversight responsibilities will occur during the school year (September 1 through June 30).

 High School Association members shall participate in the Bloomfield High School commencement ceremonies exclusive of the five (5) additional workdays during the month of August.